hackerscomputer/veeam-monitor/README.md

 # veeam-monitor
-Create to Monitor Veeam Endpoint (Agent/Backup) Event with Atera:
+Build to monitor Veeam Endpoint/Agent event with Atera:

-Read last Veeam Endpoint Backup Event, process and generate new, single, event on "Veeam Monitor" Event Folder.
+Read last Veeam Endpoint/Agent event, process and generate new, single, event on "Veeam Monitor" Event folder.

-For example run "veeam-monitor.exe 3" generate "Info" Event "Last Backup: xxx hour/day ago" if Backup is not older then 3 day otherwise it generate Error Event.
+For example run "veeam-monitor.exe 3" generate:
+  "Info" "Last Backup: xxx hour/day ago" if Backup is not older then 3 day otherwise it generate "Error" "Last Backup: xxx hour/day ago"

 It also handle some warning and error

 Inside "Veeam Monitor" Event Folder there is always one single event